jamesvsshark/full-stack-starter-2023/README.md

 ### Provoide a starter that can be easily reused for rapid prototyping or a solid foundation.

 ### Why?

+Most projects follow similar patterns and a lot of time and energy wasted to bootstrap parts of your app that your customers expect but are not the core of your business.

+* Most apps just move data from one location to another... * This project will launch your startup idea or business application using tools and patterns that are resillient and widely adopted.

+### What?
 - Intialize AWS cloud infrastructure
 - Create authenticated and unauthenticated roles
+- Provide UI examples and patterns to speed development

 ### How?